Welcome and thank you for stopping by to read my WiredBucks review.

 To put that into perspective…

-... it's hundreds of millions more than the biggest teams from any top tier motorsport (on the planet) spends for an entire season of racing.
+… Wired Bucks claims to make hundreds of millions MORE more from ads and sponsorships than the biggest teams from any top tier motorsport (on the planet) makes for an entire season of racing.
 I make that comparison because the revenue from motorsports like Formula One and Nascar also come from advertising and sponsorship's.

-On the side of a Ferrari or Red Bull race car that's seen by hundreds of millions of people, not only at races, but in countless driver appearances as well as team apparel, fan websites, YouTube videos, documentaries and even hardcopy media which includes framed pictures that'll hang on some walls for the next hundred years or more...
+On the side of a Ferrari race car that's seen by hundreds of millions of people, not only at races, but in countless driver appearances as well as team apparel, fan websites, YouTube videos, documentaries and even hardcopy media which includes framed pictures that'll hang on some walls for the next hundred years or more, or…

-...or would rather advertise on WiredBucks for that kind of money?
-A Platform hardly anyone has ever heard of.
+… on WiredBucks' website?
+A platform hardly anyone has ever heard of.

 I know I haven't heard of WiredBucks until recently.
-And I'm guess you haven't heard of them until recently either, which is why you're reading this review.
+And I'm guessing you haven't until recently either, which is why you're reading this review.